michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 Another common problem is using the built-in Windows time client.
 Do yourself a favor, disable that service and install the Meinberg port of the reference NTP tools.
-That client works, uses the same easy to distribute configuration file as the Linux version, and gives you `ntp` for basic monitoring.
+That client works, uses the same easy to distribute configuration file as the Linux version, and gives you `ntpq` for basic monitoring.

 Meinberg also has a separate NTP monitoring tool, as well as free and paid PTP monitoring solutions.
 For PTP, you can use EBU LIST for detailed analysis.